RezaSajadian/BinaryClassifierEnsemble/README.md

+Assignment 1 (1st part):

-what is done in the existing program is as follows:
+What is done in the existing program is as follows:

 The goal is to create an ensemble of classifiers which is simulating a group of classifiers which are classifying an array of (item, label) data, and by means of an beta distribution, aiming to calculate the accuracy of the local machine's accuracy(mentioned as simulation) as the first pace, and test the process to create, predict, and provide the accuracy of the classification by a majority voting policy.